iproberts/beamformed_si_measurements/README.md

 This repository contains code related to the following paper on measurements of self-interference at 28 GHz using phased arrays.

-[1] I. P. Roberts, et al., "Beamformed Beamformed Self-Interference Measurements at 28 GHz: Spatial Insights and Angular Spread," IEEE Trans.
+[1] I. P. Roberts, A. Chopra, T. Novlan, S. Vishwanath, and J. G. Andrews, "Beamformed Beamformed Self-Interference Measurements at 28 GHz: Spatial Insights and Angular Spread," IEEE Trans.
 Wireless Commun.

 Using the code in this repo, which is based on the statistical characterization in [1], users can:
  - draw realizations of mmWave self-interference levels (INR values) in full-duplex mmWave systems